code-with-amitk/Code-examples/System-Design/Concepts/Load_Balancer/README.md

 - [Scheduling Algorithms at LB](#s)

 ## Load Balancer
-- LB improves the distribution of workloads across multiple computers.
+- LB distributes workload across multiple computers.
 Examples Ngnix, Amazon ELB
 - Multiple IP addresses are associated with a single domain name(google.com is associated with IP1, IP2, IP3).
 Whenever client want to connect using DNS, IP are given based on [scheduling algo](#s)
-**Advantages of LB**
+<a name=adv></a>
+### Advantages of LB
+- _1. Performance:_
+There are physical bound on how much 1 computer can do task.
+Millions of users can only be supported on multiple machines not 1
+- _2. Availability:_
+Machine failure happens.
+We should avoid single points of failure whenever possible.
+- _3. Economy:_
+Its always cheaper to buy 5 small comodity machines as compared to 1 big machine.
+- _4. Redundancy:_
+Multiple machines are of same capacity, if 1 fails others are ready and up, While in Vertical scaling(if 1 machine fails) system is down.
 - *a.* Handle more users wrt single server.
 - *b.* Redundancy: if one server fails, others are available to ensure the application stays online.